 - If you are a volunteer, peers will be able to see the information you provided in the “Your Diagnosis and Treatment Experience”, "Communication Preferences" and “Tell Us About Yourself” sections.

 Are the Reach To Recovery website and app available in Spanish?
 You are able to select English or Spanish as your preferred language when viewing the website.
-Also, when choosing the type of volunteer that they want to connect with, peers can select to be matched with a Spanish-speaking volunteer.
-While the Reach To Recovery website and app are in English, peers can use their browser’s translation option or have a family member create their account.
+Also, when choosing the type of volunteer that you want to connect with, peers can select to be matched with a Spanish-speaking volunteer.

 Can I join if I have a don’t have breast cancer?
 Reach To Recovery volunteers are trained to provide support to people facing breast cancer.
 If you want support for a different type of cancer, please visit the ACS Cancer Survivors Network, which is an online community for cancer patients and their families for the purpose of connecting with others like themselves, sharing practical information, and supporting one another.

 What if I need more help?
 Call the American Cancer Society at 1-800-227-2345.
 We’re here 24 hours a day, 7 days a week.
 From free lodging and transportation to discussing your treatment options, we offer programs, services, and resources to help you on your journey.